 Podcasts are audio programs, similar to radio programs, available for download over the Internet.
 You can subscribe to a podcast and have new episodes automatically downloaded to your computer.
 Podcasts can also then be uploaded to an MP3 player.

-In order to subscribe to a podcast you must first download a Podcast Client (also known ad a 'podcast manager' or 'podcatcher') or an RSS reader that supports podcasts. iTunes is one of the most popular but there are many other free providers around such as Juice.
+In order to subscribe to a podcast you must first download a Podcast Client (also known as a 'podcast manager' or 'podcatcher') or an RSS reader that supports podcasts. iTunes is one of the most popular but there are many other free providers around such as Juice.

 There are many ways to listen as well.
 Once an episode is downloaded this can be played on your computer using software such as iTunes or Windows Media Player.
 An alternative is to load the episodes onto a portable MP3 player.

-Oxford Journals Podcasts can be subscribed to using the links and feed URLs on each podcast's page.
+Oxford Journals Podcasts can be subscribed to using the links and RSS feed URLs on each podcast's page.

 Individual episodes can also be listened to direct from the website using the episode links: